 1. Expression Editor

 The expression editor is the interface by which the new item definition is entered.
-The expression editor supports both typing and drag and drop to build the expression.
+The expression editor supports typing and drag and drop to build the definitions.

-After you begin typing, a drop-down list displays the available matching axes within your project tree.
+After you begin typing in the expression editor text box, a drop-down list displays the available matching axes within your project tree.

 The possible matches are displayed when they are similar.

-If you enter the exact match of the axis, the expression editor will automatically display a "." for you to then add the corresponding item into the definition.
+If you enter the exact axis match, the expression editor will automatically display a "." for you to add the corresponding item into the definition.